Skip to content

 tova

-camel_case(s) -> String
+camelCase(s) -> String

 Converts a string to camelCase.
 Handles snake_case, spaces, and hyphens.